 New Transfer Students from Shanghai Jiao Tong Joint Institute

-The application period for the 2015-2016 academic year is now closed.
+The application period for the 2018-2019 academic year is currently closed.

 The Jackson and Muriel Lum Endowed Scholarship Fund provides need-based scholarship funding to undergraduate students enrolled full-time in the University of Michigan – Shanghai Jiao Tong Joint Institute program who are completing degrees in Engineering disciplines at the Ann Arbor campus.